Vitalie Jacot

 Vitalie Jacot (born 21 February 1970) is a Moldovan pro-European politician and a member of the Party of Action and Solidarity serving as member of the Parliament of the Republic of Moldova from 2021 until 2025 (11th legislature).

 Biography

 Early life and education

 Vitalie Jacot was born on 21 February 1970, in Chișinău, Moldavian SSR, USSR (now the Republic of Moldova).

 Between 1977 and 1987 he studied at the no. 1 "G. I. Kotovski" school in Chișinău (now the "Gheorghe Asachi" Romanian-French High School).
 From 1987 to 1993 he studied at the Faculty of Electrophysics of the Technical University of Moldova (TUM), obtaining the "systems engineer" qualification.
-Between 1994 and 1999 Vitalie Jacot studied law at the Moldova State University (MSU) and between 1996 and 1999 he studied international relations, international law, diplomacy and political science at the Faculty of International Relations of the Academy of Public Administration Office of the President of the Republic of Moldova.
+Between 1994 and 1999 Vitalie Jacot studied law at the Moldova State University (MSU) and between 1996 and 1999 he studied international relations, international law, diplomacy and political science at the Faculty of International Relations of the Academy of Public Administration.
 He speaks Romanian (native language), Russian, French and English.